 Accountability for these types of unthinkable events can be difficult to pinpoint.
 But, it is incredibly important to narrow down who is responsible for these tragedies, if only to set an example for future nightclub owners as to their responsibilities.
 Those responsibilities to guests include safety protocols that must be adhered to in order to meet certain standards.
 Failure to comply with such requirements should result in stiff penalties and fines, so that club patrons are protected and ensured they will be kept out of harm’s way.

-As a lawyer with over 40 years of experience in personal injury law, and because of my familiarity with these types of cases, a familiarity I acquired while fighting for the victims of the 2003 Rhode Island night club fire, I can tell you there will be numerous factors used to determine the cause of this tragedy and to determine where the fault will ultimately lie.
+As a lawyer with over 40 years of experience in personal injury law, and because of my familiarity with these types of cases, a familiarity I acquired while our firm was fighting for the victims of the 2003 Rhode Island night club fire, I can tell you there will be numerous factors used to determine the cause of this tragedy and to determine where the fault will ultimately lie.
 Early reports indicate the club was at capacity with 1,000 to 2,000 people.
 If this is deemed to be “over-capacity,” the club will likely face numerous lawsuits pertaining to the fire.